Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 Starting from this decomposition, \cite{wager_2019} derive a loss function that can be used for parameter tuning in the estimation of CATE; the optimal CATE estimates are defined as the minimizer of the following loss function:

+The intuition of eq.\,(\ref{tauargmin}) is the following.
+Suppose that an individual $i$ is characterized by an extreme propensity value $\pi(\bm{x}_i) \approx 0$; thus its realized treatment assignment is (almost) deterministically $Z_i = 0$.
+In this extreme scenario, eq.\,(\ref{tauargmin}) boils down to simple Mean Squared Error (MSE) minimization for the conditional mean outcome model $m(\bm{x}_i)$, as in a standard regression problem.
+Hence, the term $\big( Z_i - \pi(\bm{X}_i) \big) \tau(\bm{X}_i)$ subtracted serves as a de-biasing term that grows larger with the discrepancy between the realized treatment assignment $Z_i$ and the propensity score $\pi(\bm{x}_i)$, and is supposed to tackle selection into treatment imbalance through propensity score re-weighting.

-The idea is that a base-learner that relies heavily on parameter tuning (e.g.~random forest or gradient boosted trees) can be tuned on the modified parametrization of the outcome model in (\ref{transout}), which includes a version of the outcome net of the impact of the covariates $m(\bm{X}_i)$ and propensity score balancing, instead of being tuned on the raw outcome $Y_i$ as one would do in an S- or T-Learner procedure.
-Since we cannot observe directly the quantities in (\ref{tauargmin}) for the minimization problem, the R-Learner overcomes the issue through the following two-step approach, i.e., by: \begin{enumerate} \item Fitting $\widehat{m}(\bm{x}_i)$ and $\widehat{\pi} (\bm{x}_i)$, by minimizing usual prediction error.
+The idea is that a base-learner that relies on parameter tuning (e.g.~random forest or gradient boosted trees) can be tuned on the modified parametrization of the outcome model in (\ref{transout}), which includes a version of the outcome net of the baseline impact of the covariates $\bm{X}_i$ on $Y_i$, $m(\bm{X}_i)$, and propensity score balancing, instead of being tuned on the raw outcome $Y_i$ as one would do in an S- or T-Learner framework.
+Since we cannot observe directly the quantities in (\ref{tauargmin}) for the minimization problem, the R-Learner replaces them with estimates, through the following two-step approach: \begin{enumerate} \item Split the data into $k$-folds (5 or 10 suggested).
+Fit nuisance functions $\widehat{m}(\bm{x}_i)$ and $\widehat{\pi} (\bm{x}_i)$ (on a portion of left-out data) by minimizing usual prediction errors via cross-validation

-\item Plugging in estimates from the first step to estimate $\hat{\tau} (\bm{x}_i)$, by minimizing the regularized sample equivalent of (\ref{tauargmin}), via cross-validation parameters tuning, that is:
+\item Plug in estimates from the first step to estimate $\hat{\tau} (\bm{x}_i)$, by minimizing the regularized sample equivalent of (\ref{tauargmin}) via parameters tuning on the $k$-folds, that is:

 \end{enumerate}